canolmezoglu/MyLang/README.md

 To run your a specific test, open the test class and click the green arrows beside the test methods to run the individual tests.
 Note: you have to run the "test" target in the maven pane before running the individual tests.

 For more information on intellij's maven integration, we refer you to the intellij documentation.

+##Using the compiler

+To use the compiler, you can write code in the `src/sample/compiler.txt` which is run by the `Main` class.

+If the code contains any errors, they are thrown as an exception and the error messages can be seen, otherwise the generated sprockell code can be found inside `ut/pp/compiler/haskell/output.hs` and the output can be seen in the Terminal.